Showing posts with label Camera Technology. Show all posts

 • Pixels capture photons and not the size of the backplate they are placed on

-We know M43 photographers benefit from a 2EV DOF advantage and the size and weight of M43 lenses.
-The summary below was designed for M43 wildlife photographers:-
+We know M43 photographers enjoy a 2EV Depth of Field (DOF) advantage plus the size and weight of M43 lenses are less.
+The summary below is designed for M43 wildlife photographers:-

 • M43 photographers can safely use apertures between f5,6 and f8,0 (and higher)